10 Best Cameron Diaz Movies You Must See

 6. Vanilla Sky (2001)

 Cameron Diaz was nominated for both the Screen Actors Guild and the Golden Globe Award for her performance in this film as Julie Gianni, Aames’ ex-girlfriend.
-One of the better written characters that Diaz has ever played, Gianni embodies the feelings of jealousy, rejection, and revenge as she sees him falling for another woman, played by Penelope Cruz.
+One of the better-written characters that Diaz has ever played, Gianni embodies the feelings of jealousy, rejection, and revenge as she sees him falling for another woman, played by Penelope Cruz.
 The role is very well acted and you can actually see the sense of normalcy slowly deteriorarting in the character as she slowly starts to go insane, which leads to the many problems that happen in Aames’ life and keep the film interesting.
 ‘Vanilla Sky’ is a movie that makes you think and feel.
-Though slightly flawed in its writing and pace, the film manages to evoke the intended emotions and will leave quite the impression on its viewers.
+Though slightly flawed in its writing and pace, the film manages to evoke the intended emotions and will leave quite an impression on its viewers.

 Read More: Will Smith Movies